European Dual MBA

 Option 2: Semester 1 – IDRAC, Lyon, Semester 2 and dissertation period – Newcastle Business School

 Dual European MBA is driven by the principles of reflective practice and experiential learning.
 It is designed to engender deep learning that uses innovative delivery methods, combining an academic and professional approach and one that is rooted in critical thinking.
-To achieve this, the Dual European MBA award is structured to encourage thinking that is based upon reasoning and evidence rather than inference and assumption.
+To achieve this, the Dual European MBA award is structured to encourage thinking that is based on reasoning and evidence rather than inference and assumption.
 You will be encouraged to embrace the twin approach of learning-for-life and lifelong learning.
 You will be intelligent, articulate, confident, and motivated to share your experiences with others and commit to a challenging educational experience that will help you understand your strengths and weaknesses and what you have to offer as a future manager.

 You will engage with the principles and theories of business, management, leadership and organisations to develop frameworks for reviewing, reflecting, analysing and critiquing existing individual and organisational practices.
 The outcome of this process will be a critical appreciation, in building strategic capabilities and to understand contemporary business and management issues in a context of change.
 It will develop participants as leaders and managers to add value to the organisation.
-The programme, in terms of its underlying postgraduate goals embodies the principles of reflective practice, critical thinking and reflexivity.
+The programme, in terms of its underlying postgraduate goals, embodies the principles of reflective practice, critical thinking and reflexivity.

 The MBA comprises a number of core modules and two options delivered over two semesters, leading to a significant piece of research work, taken either in the form of an academic dissertation or a work-based action research project.
 The core component of the programme covers the functional areas of business, the essential principles of managerial practice, leadership development, strategic management, research skills and an examination of contemporary issues in business management.
 Options allow you to explore a specialist complimentary business area.
 These themed options include marketing, finance, human resource management, tourism, hospitality and operations management.
-Alternatively you can do a group consultancy project.
+Alternatively, you can do a group consultancy project.
 The final third of the programme consists of a supervised individual research study in the form of a dissertation which will take a European based context or subject.
-Oncompletion of the dual European MBA, graduates will be awarded the MBA from both Northumbria University and IDRAC.
+On completion of the dual European MBA, graduates will be awarded the MBA from both Northumbria University and IDRAC.

 Residential, International Study Mission and Business Game

 There are various shared activities such as the Developing Self Residential, which will take place in Semester one in the North East of England (involving Newcastle Business School full-time and part-time students as well as both streams of students on the Dual European MBA).
 The event aims provide an opportunity to get to know other students, but the primary focus of the residential is to provide you with opportunities for learning about yourself and identifying a set of personal objectives and learning areas for your future development.
-Students on the dual European MBA, from both possible routes will meet up in Newcastle for an induction session before meeting with the rest of Newcastle Business School MBA students.
+Students on the dual European MBA, from both possible routes, will meet up in Newcastle for an induction session before meeting with the rest of Newcastle Business School MBA students.

-The International Study Mission - a well established component of The Newcastle Business School MBA, is based in two European locations and will provide the opportunity to visit a range of multinational organisations.
+The International Study Mission - a well-established component of The Newcastle Business School MBA, is based in two European locations and will provide the opportunity to visit a range of multinational organisations.

 The Business Game is a business simulation exercise based on taking the role of a senior management team running a car manufacturing business in competition with other teams.
 The simulation takes place over a period of weeks allowing a number of key decision points that affect the business outcome.
 As well as bringing together a wide range of subjects the simulation requires that you work effectively as a member of a team- a crucial skill in management.